scraperwiki/eot-docs/_posts/2001-01-01-function_reference.md

 Non-spanned cells are passed unchanged.

+##### bag.children()
+For any cell that is part of a span, get *all* cells that are parts of the span.

+Useful for .fill(DOWN), but note that if the spanned cell is more than one row high, that'll include some of the spanned cells!

 ##### table.debug_dimensions() [db]
 Adds debug dimensions - giving the table name and Excel cell reference - to the output CSV.